mjkuranda/yummy-api-nestjs/README.md

 * `POST /users/:login/activate` - activates a user. `login` indicates which user should be activated only by admin.

 All above endpoints excluding `GET /meals` and `GET /meals/:id` require `accessToken` as a cookie.

+### Images
+* `POST /images/upload` - uploads a new image.
+You need to be logged-in and have `caAdd` capability or be an admin.
+Image should be passed as `image` property in form data.
+The image constraint is 512 KB.

 ## Environmental variables